ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** Network failure

 **Action:** Verify that the AltiLinker process running.
-If it is, check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+If it is, check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0xC1053 ( 790611) dkERR_ABORT_DKM_INVALID_REMOTE_STMT_TYPE Invalid remote